Algafix/OSNMA/README.md

 **Beware** the console output will be huge, you can limit it in the configuration dictionary.
 A log folder will be created with the same logs for easy parsing.

 You can also run your own SBF files (if they contain the GALRawINAV block) by giving it the same name or passing the file as parameter.
-Mind to also update the Merkle Tree and Public Key files accordingly.
+Mind to also update the Merkle Tree and Public Key files if they contain old data.

 ```
 $ cd custom_run/